-Our tax specialists examined the correspondence between the Bank and the relevant tax authorities and between the Bank and its external advisers.
-We examined the background to the issue and used our knowledge of the relevant Romanian tax legislation and other similar taxation matters to assess the available evidence and the approach taken by management of the Bank.
+Together with our tax specialists, we examined the correspondence between the Bank and the relevant tax authorities and between the Bank and its external advisors.
+Further we examined the background to the issue and used our knowledge of the relevant Romanian tax legislation and other similar taxation matters to assess the available evidence and the approach taken by management of the Bank.